 9. Storage Locks and Bear can

-Be sure to not leave any food or drinks open at night to avoid attracting animals to your campsite.
-Store them in beer cans, hangs and use locks to lock your cooler or put your leftover food back in your car.
+Be sure not to eave any food or drinks open at night to avoid attracting animals to your campsite.
+Store them in beer cans, hang them, and use locks to lock your cooler or put your leftover food back in your car.

 When it comes to waste management.
-We separated our recycle waste in a separate trash bag like we always do at home.
-Apart from saving the environment, it also helps me in reducing the plastic usage in general.
-You can always bring back the recycle trash bag with you if you couldn’t find any recycling dumpster at your campground.
+We separated our recycled waste into a separate trash bag like we always do at home.
+Apart from saving the environment, it also helps me in reducing plastic usage in general.
+You can always bring back the recycle trash bag with you if you can’t find any recycling dumpster at your campground.

 10. Bug/mosquito Repellant